-In fact, there were more than 2 million fraud reports lodged with the Federal Trade Commission in 2020 alone, the latest year for which figures are available.
-And victims reported losing more than $3 billion to fraud.
+In fact, there were more than 5 million fraud and identity theft reports lodged with the Federal Trade Commission in 2022 alone.
+And victims reported losing nearly $9 billion to fraud.

 The best way to reduce your risk of becoming a victim is to recognize the red flags of scams and fraud.
 However, even the savviest consumer still can fall prey.
 That’s why it’s important to always be on the lookout for signs that your personal or account information has fallen into the wrong hands.
 Then, you can act quickly to limit the damage.

 Here are 10 clues that you’re a victim of fraud or identity theft.

 Unusual activity in your bank or credit card account

 If you see charges or transactions in your bank or credit card accounts that you don’t recognize, this likely is a sign that someone has your account number and is making purchases or withdrawals.
 Contact your bank or credit card issuer immediately to report the fraudulent activity.

 To catch fraudulent transactions when they happen, make sure you sign up with your bank or credit card company to receive account transaction alerts.
 Or use a monitoring service such as Carefull to be alerted to unusual activity on your accounts.